abhinav626/Auto-IP-address-Finder-shortcut-key/README.md

 2)Right click > Properties
 3)here you will find  a option called shortcut
-4)There you can enter your desired combination again personal preferance: "ALT+NUM DEL"
+4)There you can enter your desired combination again personal preferance: "ALT+NUM DEL" 5)And under RUN select MINIMISED for a clean experience(refer to the below screenshot)

 ![image](https://user-images.githubusercontent.com/71834481/111042185-20fc5000-8462-11eb-972f-7a2bfab53974.png)